Security Management Degree

 Security Management Job Description

-In addition to coursework in surveillance and monitoring, students pursuing a security management or private security degree will learn how to establish continuity plans, including plans for protecting key personnel, data, and equipment.
-They may also be involved with creating protocols for the evacuation of personnel and liaising with law enforcement during critical situations in order to protect clients’ employees and assets.
+In addition to coursework in surveillance and monitoring, students pursuing security management or private security degrees will learn how to establish continuity plans, including plans for protecting key personnel, data, and equipment.
+They may also be involved with creating protocols for the evacuation of personnel and liaising with law enforcement during critical situations in order to protect clients' employees and assets.
 These protocols include planning for events such as fires and natural disasters.

 Security management students also learn how to work with top company executives in order to establish priorities in case of an emergency.
 That can include working with companies to maintain regulations and policies that are in line with local or state regulations.
 Since the field of security management covers the protection of diverse types of assets and security technology is constantly advancing, security managers are specializing more and more in specific sectors of the industry, from electronic and alarm system security to contract security and personal security for high-profile individuals.
 As security managers gain experience, their ability to apply their specialized knowledge and move up in the world of security management increases.

 A security management degree program may lead to a career in the following related positions:

 - Air Marshall